daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

  black=19.*
 ```

+> Note: we will use many more packages than those listed above across the MDS program, however we will manage these using virtual environments (which you will learn about in DSCI 521: Platforms for Data Science).

 ## Jupyter extensions
 We will be using several Jupyter extensions that help us use Juypter notebooks more smoothly with Git & GitHub.
 To install them, paste the following in the terminal below: